zellygao/CS.11.02-Lab.2.1/README.md

 Ensure that your parameter names are meaningful variable names.

+Ensure that all the methods that you write in this lab are declared to be static.

 1. Write a method called add that takes two integers, adds them together, and returns the result.
 Below is an example of a call to the add method. add(3,8) → 11